tokeiJP/FortniteBuilds/README.md

 ## Usage & Other information.

 - v27.00 will be added in the future.
-- The download destination for the build is "GigaFile Bin".
-However, this is temporary and Google Drive will be the place to download builds from now on.
+- The first step to download the build is "[Gigafire Bottle](https://gigafile.nu/)".
-- We plan to change the build download destination to Google Drive within this week.

 ## Downloads